Back to the home page

 In case of emergencies: perform a one-time boot priority change

-In those cases, you can still boot Windows 10 or 11 by using the key for one-time changes in the boot priority order (for Acer: F12).
-That way, you bypass Grub entirely and you can boot Windows 10 or 11 directly from the UEFI.
+4. Note: after installation of Mint, Windows might not appear in the Grub bootloader menu.
+Or the boot entry for Windows in the Grub menu, might not work.In those cases, you can still boot Windows by using the key for one-time changes in the boot priority order (for Acer: F12).
+That way, you bypass Grub entirely and you can boot Windows directly from the BIOS.

-Now Windows 10 or 11 should boot normally.
+Now Windows should boot normally.

 To the content of this website applies a Creative Commons license.